TEACHING SCRIPTURE AND EXTENSION

 Teaching for BJE not only provides a source of income but it allows you to ‘give back’ to the NSW Jewish community.
 Hours and days are flexible to suit your needs and payment is commensurate with any unqualified casual teaching position.
 Teaching for BJE provides you with fulfillment, and the best thing is that BJE requires you to have no formal teaching experience.
 BJE will provide the curriculum and training.
-All we ask is for you to be punctual to your classes and enjoy motivating and inspiring primary aged students.
-For a more detailed list of responsibilities for a BJE teacher, please see our Teacher Policy document.
+We do expect that you be punctual to your classes and enjoy motivating and inspiring primary aged students.
+For a more detailed list of responsibilities for a BJE teacher, please see below.

 We are particularly interested in youth movement leaders, university students, school leavers (above 18 years of age) and mums wanting to re-enter the workforce.

 ‘Scripture’ (SRE) teachers at BJE uphold the following standards:

 - hold a Working with Children (WWC) certification and have successfully completed online WWC training.

 - initial observation of SRE classes and Practicum.

 - comply with the procedures and standards set out in the BJE Teacher’s Manual which includes policies, procedures, Code of Conduct, WH&S, and Child Development Milestones.